-After Jesus’ death, his followers traveled to spread his teachings as a burgeoning religion.
-The apostle Paul made the radical shift to proselytize to Gentiles (non-Jews) which advanced the global spread of Christianity as more people joined the Christian community of the church.
+After Jesus’ death, his followers traveled to spread his teachings to burgeoning communities of faith.
+The apostle Paul made the radical shift to proselytize to Gentiles (non-Jews) which advanced the spread of Christianity throughout the Mediterranean world as more people joined the Christian community of the church.

 Fifty days after the resurrection, the disciples were together in Jerusalem.
 It was then, at the time of the Jewish spring harvest festival of Shavuot, seven weeks after the holiday of Passover, that they experienced the empowerment that would make them a new community.
 That day became known as Pentecost in the Christian church and celebrated as the “birthday of the Church.”
 In the New Testament, the “Acts of the Apostles,” written toward the end of the 1st century by the author of the Gospel of Luke, tells the story of the early church, beginning with this event.
 There in Jerusalem, where people gathered from many lands for the festival, the new community experienced the outpouring of the Holy Spirit, described as tongues of fire settling on their heads and enabling them to speak the good news of Jesus in all the languages on earth (Acts 2:4).
 It was an experience of empowerment which transformed a fearful and somewhat confused group of disciples into apostles, those who are sent to give testimony to their faith (apostolos means "messenger" in Greek).